escrimaglia/cli-automation/README.md

 **Commands**:

-* `onepull`: Pull config from a single Host
+* `onepull`: Pull config from a single host
-* `pullconfig`: Pull config from hosts in host file
+* `pullconfig`: Pull config from multiple hosts
 * `onepush`: Push config to a single host
-* `pushconfig`: Push config file to hosts in hosts file
+* `pushconfig`: Push config file to multiple hosts

 ### `cla ssh onepull`

-Pull config from a single Host
+Pull config from a single host

 **Usage**: